talex-touch/talex-touch/apps/docs/docs/plugins/theme.md

 # Plugin Themes (Plugins)

-The `Polyglot Toolbox` supports a flexible theming system that allows plugins to define custom themes or modify existing ones.
+The `Tuff` supports a flexible theming system that allows plugins to define custom themes or modify existing ones.
 This guide explains how to work with themes in your plugins.

 ## Understanding Themes

-Themes in the `Polyglot Toolbox` are collections of styles that define the visual appearance of the application.
+Themes in the `Tuff` are collections of styles that define the visual appearance of the application.
 They include color schemes, typography, spacing, and component styles.

 ## Theme Structure